Gathering Data#

 This is a

-of regular expressions.
+listof regular expressions.
 Links matching any of these regular expressions will not be extracted.
-This has precedence overLANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW
+This has precedence overLANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW.
+This setting is equivalent to setting thedenyargument of Scrapy’sLxmlLinkExtractor.The default behavior is an empty list

-, meaning no links are denied.
+[], meaning no links are denied.

 Note

-If you leave both LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW
+If you leave both LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW and LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_DENY

 unspecified, the crawl will end after visiting the start URLs.
 You need to specify something in

-for the crawler to start extracting and following links.
+LANGSEARCH_WEB_SPIDER_LINK_EXTRACTOR_ALLOW for the crawler to start extracting and following links.
 If you

-.
+want to follow all links, use [".*"].
 But a more restrictive setting is recommended for most use cases, since

 websites contain a lot of junk pages that you probably don’t want to index.